 Join us on Facebook at https://www.facebook.com/rpicpa.

-Monday June 6 at 6:30 pm downstairs at the John M. Cuelenaere Public Library, 125 12 Street East, Prince Albert.
+You are invited to our next meeting Monday October 24 at 6:30 pm at John M. Cuelenaere Library, 125 12th Street East, Prince Albert.

 - provides the people of Prince Albert and region with information about alternative sources of renewable energy and to promote energy conservation and efficiency.

 - encourages residents to become more knowledgeable about climate change, the effect of excessive use of fossil fuels and the need to explore more sustainable energy sources.

 - helps the public assess the health and safety risks, economic and environmental impacts of expanded nuclear development, including mining, power generation and waste management.

 - urges the local and provincial governments to provide clear and transparent information about nuclear and renewable energy options for this region and province.

 Choice (RPIC) was established on Mar.
 31, 2009 by approximately 50

 concerned citizens who met to oppose Bruce Power’s proposal for a